 Is the COVID‑19 vaccine safe for children?

-Clinical trial data shows that the COVID-19 vaccine is both safe and effective in children ages 12 and older.
+The COVID‑19 vaccine is both safe and effective in children.
 Safety is a top priority for the vaccine, and the FDA's approval is based on these safe results.

 "These vaccines are very well-tolerated, and millions of doses have been given safely so far," Dr. Kahn says.